lexiscode/todo_app/README.md

 # todo-app
 This is a web application used to manage and list daily, weekly or monthly task plans.
+When testing it in your php local server, ensure to first change the filename you wish to test to index.php

 - **working with text file**